The Fifth Wave

 “There is nothing new under the sun, but there are new suns.” - Octavia E. Butler

-The Fifth Wave Institute is a think-and-act-tank dedicated to building a future of fair, valued and collective caregiving.
+The Fifth Wave is a laboratory of ideas dedicated to building a future of fair, valued and collective caregiving.

 Our vision